gwtproject/gwt-core/README.md

      * JavaScriptExceptionBase - Skipped, exceptions are handled differently in GWT3, legacy dev mode is not a concern
      * LoadingStrategyBase - Skipped, split points
      * OnSuccessExecutor - Skipped, package-protected and used in split points
-     * SchedulerImpl - Updated, missing only scheduleEntry
+     * SchedulerImpl - Updated, missing scheduleEntry
      * ScriptTagLoadingStrategy - Skipped, split points
      * StackTraceCreator - Skipped, browsers are less crappy now
      * SuperDevModeLogger - Skipped, GWT.log either will not exist, or will only be implemented in this way anyway